hoodlm/hn_offline/README.md

 bash hn_offline.sh --date 2021-12-11
 ```

-External links are not archived; these are still offline links.
+External links are not archived; these are still online links.

 It does not archive other features of the website, like:
 * User pages